Liquidambar acalycina

-Liquidambar acalycina, Chang’s sweet gum, is a species of flowering plant in the family Altingiaceae (formerly Hamameliaceae), native to southern China.
+Liquidambar acalycina, Chang's sweetgum, is a species of flowering plant in the family Altingiaceae native to southern China.
 Growing to 30-50 ft tall and 20-30 ft broad.
 It is a medium-sized deciduous tree with three-lobed maple-like leaves that turn red in autumn before falling.
 It is monoecious, meaning both male and female flowers appear on the same plant.
 The flowers are insignificant, yellow/green in colour, and are followed by small gum-balls that persist on the tree until winter.
 The wood exudes a sweet-smelling resin when pierced, giving the tree its common name.

 Liquidambar acalycina is cultivated as an attractive ornamental tree for parks and gardens, and is hardy down to -15 C or less.
 It requires cultivation in reliably moist, acid to neutral soil in full sun or partial shade.
-The cultivar 'Burgundy Flush', with leaves opening purple, turning green, then burgundy red in autumn, has gained the Royal Horticultural Society’s Award of Garden Merit.
+The cultivar 'Burgundy Flush', with leaves opening purple, turning green, then burgundy red in autumn, has gained the Royal Horticultural Society's Award of Garden Merit.